peter17/crystalpy/README.rst

 * 2D or 3D
 * rectangular or triangular (hexagonal) crystals

+It can also:

-It can also generate 2D SVG representations of those geometries.
+* generate 2D SVG representations of those geometries
+* define physical points in the meshes

 Several types of inclusions can be defined: